-- Developer reported that health services researchers have explored potential spillover effects of the HF readmission measure's implementation and reductions in readmissions for non-targeted conditions. - Several studies support positive spillover effects, as there has been systematic improvement in riskstandardized readmission rates for patients not included in HRRP measures (Carey et al., 2015; Angraal et al., 2018; Demiralp et al., 2018; Sukul et al., 2017; Myers et al., 2020).
+- The developer asserts that health services researchers have also explored potential spillover effects of the AMI readmission measures' implementation and reductions in readmissions for non-targeted conditions. - The developer also states that several studies support positive spillover effects, as there has been systematic improvement in risk-standardized readmission rates for patients not included in HRRP measures.